echovisionlab/discogs-batch/README.md

 ##### url

 URL for the target database.
-The expected format for the url would be...
+The expected releaseFormat for the url would be...

 ```text
 --url={db_type://}{server_address}:{port}/{target_database}